 Ultimately, researching the safety of products will be helpful while navigating the hundreds of products that often seem “safe,” but are not.
 With so many cosmetic and personal care products on the market, it can be overwhelming to know which ones are safer and healthier.
 Utilizing resources like the Environmental Working Group’s Skin Deep Data base, which allows users to search ingredients, products and brands for their safety, may be helpful for consumers interested in making healthier choices.

-The National Women’s Health Network provides educational resources on the dangers of toxins in cosmetics to help women and consumers make safe choices.
+The National Women’s Health Network provides educational resources on the dangers of toxic products in cosmetics to help women and consumers make safe choices.